Validator

 for i in range(1, len(messages)):

-In the example above, ConversationValidator is responsible for checking if every agent responded only once to a message.
+In the example above, performance_validator is responsible for checking if every agent responded in defined time threshold.

 Validator vs Assertion